cloud-native-toolkit/site-developer-guide/docs/learning/fast-ci.md

 oc console
 ```

-!!!Todo
-    The link for CRW below is not available - what should this be?

 !!!Note
-    If your workshop is on Code Ready Workspaces, follow the steps in [Code Ready Workspaces Setup](./getting-started/dev-env-setup#code-ready-workspace) before logging in to the cluster.
+    If your workshop is on Code Ready Workspaces, follow the steps in [Code Ready Workspaces Setup](../resources/ibm-cloud/crw.md) before logging in to the cluster.
 The remaining steps assume this step has already been performed.
 If you stop and then come back later it is a good idea to re-run this step again before proceeding

 ### 2. Create the development namespace